Artwork copyright Harold Balazs. Photo courtesy of Washington State Arts Commission.

 Circle of Friends is comprised of five sculptures created by late artist Harold Balazs.
 Each piece features exuberant abstract forms composed from a different type of metal.
+This one is made of stainless steel.
 The sculptures are placed in Mt.
 Spokane High School's courtyard, encouraging friendly gatherings within the space.

 This artwork was acquired for the State Art Collection in partnership with Mead School District.